-Our self — in the sense of our individual consciousness, personality, world-view, affect, socioeconomic standing, and all those other minutiae that make each of us, well, us — is the secret spice in the pursuit of happiness.
+Our self — in the sense of and all those details that make each of us, us, our individual consciousness, personality, world-view, socioeconomic standing — is the secret spice in the pursuit of happiness.
 Two people may enjoy the same ice-cream equally but draw different levels of happiness from it.
 Two people may draw the same sense of happiness from the same ice-cream while enjoying it to different extents.

 Statistically speaking, certain personality traits seem to go hand-in-hand with happiness.
 One study (Steel, Schmidt, Schultz, 2008) found that the Big Five personality traits can account for anywhere between 39% to 63% of the variation in well-being and happiness among people.
 At the same time, a paper by Sun, Kaufman, Smillie in 2016 reported that breaking down each of the Big Five into two separate “aspects”, for example slicing “extraversion” into “assertiveness” and “enthusiasm”, allows for even better prediction of happiness levels when using just one aspect in each pair.
 In other words, while participants higher on extraversion in both groups reported higher levels of life satisfaction, in the second study only those who scored higher on enthusiasm did the same (higher life satisfaction, more positive emotions, and better relationships).
 Those high in assertiveness didn’t report significantly different levels of satisfaction than the mean.